phonepadith/docke-in-docker/README.md

 # Solutions
 when Jenkins get an ERROR
-"jenkins java.io.ioexception: cannot run program "docker": error=2, no such file or director" "Docker: Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock"
+"jenkins java.io.ioexception: cannot run program "docker": error=2, no such file or director" Or "Docker: Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock"

 ```